Cerebral palsy: Signs and symptoms

 Babies born with severe cerebral palsy often have irregular posture; their bodies may be either very floppy or very stiff.
 Birth defects, such as spinal curvature, a small jawbone, or a small head sometimes occur along with CP.
-Symptoms may appear or change as a child gets older.
+Symptoms may appear or change as a child ages.
 Babies born with cerebral palsy do not immediately present with symptoms.
 Classically, CP becomes evident when the baby reaches the developmental stage at 6 to 9 months and is starting to mobilise, where preferential use of limbs, asymmetry, or gross motor developmental delay is seen.

 Drooling is common among children with cerebral palsy, which can have a variety of impacts including social rejection, impaired speaking, damage to clothing and books, and mouth infections.
 It can additionally cause choking.

 An average of 55.5% of people with cerebral palsy experience lower urinary tract symptoms, more commonly excessive storage issues than voiding issues.
 Those with voiding issues and pelvic floor overactivity can deteriorate as adults and experience upper urinary tract dysfunction.

 Children with CP may also have sensory processing issues.
 Adults with cerebral palsy have a higher risk of respiratory failure.